dr-vortex/blankstorm-multiplayer/README.md

 ## Testing

 You can test the app [here](https://a.drvortex.dev/mp).
 You will have to connect before you send a ping or packet.
 Ping the server to see the amount of clients and the server status (always `online`).
-Currently the only packet you can send is `get-clients`, using the password `test-password`.
-This will be overhauled by requiring an `auth` packet to be sent prior to others, in which the server will check a passed token against the game's database to verify you are [logged](https://a.drvortex.dev/login) into a game account, and will require the user to have certain permissions before allowing certain packets (similar to Minecraft server operators).
+Some packets you can send:
+- auth (data is your token): request authorization.
+Must be a valid token (if your logged in: click the lock in the top right -> cookies -> annihiltion.drvortex.dev -> token -> double click value -> copy + paste)
+- get-clients: get the other connected clients.
+Requires authoization.
+- get-log: get the server logs.
+Requires authorization and being a website moderator or above (a client in get-clients with an oplvl greater than 0)
 At some point the server code may not be posted to this repo if and sensitive data (like database passwords) are added.
 Also note that the `get-clients` response does not include real user data, except for the socket ID.

 [Testing]